waqarkaleemkhan/MCNNDDI/README.md

 And achived an accuracy of 90.00
 The feature of drugs are used smiles (Chemical substructure), target, Enzyme, and pathways.
-The events.db file contain data of the paper which is a sqlite file
+The events.db file contain data of the paper which is a sqlite file. for extraction of data use sider file.